SuperCowPowers/workbench/docs/misc/faq.md

 ## DataSource/FeatureSet use '_'  and Model/Endpoint use '-'

 You may notice that DataSource and FeatureSet uuid/name examples have underscores but the model and endpoints have dashes.
-Yes, it’s super annoying to have one convention for DataSources and FeatureSets and another for Models and Endpoints but this is an AWS restriction and not something that SageWorks can control.
+Yes, it’s super annoying to have one convention for DataSources and FeatureSets and another for Models and Endpoints but this is an AWS restriction and not something that Workbench can control.

 **DataSources and FeatureSet:** Underscores.
 You cannot use a dash because both classes use Athena for Storage and Athena tables names cannot have a dash.